FWeinb/SassDoc/README.md

 })
 ```

-Yielding a result like this:
+Yielding an object like this:

 ```js
 {